dmoulton/code-challenge/README.md

 # Code Challenge - Fund that Flip

+Please come prepared with a code sample.
+It can be something you have written recently and want to use to showcase your programming style.
+We would expect to see examples of your code primarily in Ruby on Rails, additionally you may share examples from other languages such as React.

+In addition to your own coding samples, we would like you to complete two of the following coding challenges.
+During the interview, you will be asked to share your screen and walk our team through your code.
+Do not provide any sample code that belongs to a current or previous employer.

 ## Scenario 1

 Using Ruby on Rails, write an API that accepts a post request with a UTF-8 string payload and